The ‘Ultra’ Role Model: One Mom’s Path to Distance Running

 Her T1D story

-After an elevated glucose reading at her company’s health fair, Jody’s general practitioner suggested checking her A1C, the results of which came back in the prediabetic range.
+After an elevated blood glucose reading at her company’s health fair, Jody’s general practitioner suggested checking her A1C, the results of which came back in the prediabetic range.

-“And so, she said, ‘you know, let’s cut back on carbs and exercise more because it looks like you’re developing Type 2,’ which I thought was really strange because I was super active and fit, and I ate very healthy.”
+“And so, she said, ‘you know, let’s cut back on carbs and exercise more because it looks like you’re developing type 2,’ which I thought was really strange because I was super active and fit, and I ate very healthy.”

 Jody did as she was directed, but her diet changes did nothing to correct her high A1C.
-Her doctor continued to tell her that she was developing Type 2.
-“It just wasn’t sitting right,” Jody says, “So I asked to see a nutritionist and as soon as she saw my numbers, and what I was eating, she was like, ‘This is not Type 2.
-This looks exactly like Type 1 patterns.’”
+Her doctor continued to tell her that she was developing type 2.
+“It just wasn’t sitting right,” Jody says, “So I asked to see a nutritionist and as soon as she saw my numbers, and what I was eating, she was like, ‘This is not type 2.
+This looks exactly like type 1 patterns.’”

 Jody is now looking forward to joining her fellow T1Ds on the Beyond Type Run team in November.
 She recognizes that the training process for a marathon versus her recent experience training for an ultra-marathon is a bit different.